Googles algorithm changes and YouTube censorship deepen the deletion of Erdogan's criticisms - ExBulletin

 Googles algorithm changes and YouTube censorship deepen the deletion of Erdogan's criticisms

-At the beginning of 2025, changes in google scanning algorithms and its subsidiary YouTube considerably reduced the visibility of independent media and critical votes in Turkey and abroad, aroused indignation among journalists, legislators and defenders of press freedom.
+At the beginning of 2025, changes in google scanning algorithm and its subsidiary YouTube considerably reduced the visibility of independent media and critical votes in Turkey and abroad, arousing indignation among journalists, legislators and defenders of press freedom, Nordic Monitor, reported.

 This decision coincided with Turkish governments has intensified the repression of dissent, which has led criticism to wonder if the giants of global technology are accomplices to undermine freedom of expression in one of the most restrictive media environments.